 This report maps out the impacts of climate change, and the necessary policy responses, to ensure the highest achievable standards of health worldwide.

-This report estimates the physical and monetary benefits to the United States of reducing global greenhouse gas emissions.
-This report shows that global action on climate change will significantly benefit Americans by saving lives and avoiding costs.
+This project estimates the physical and monetary benefits to the United States of reducing global greenhouse gas emissions.
+It’s 2015 report shows that global action on climate change will significantly benefit Americans by saving lives and avoiding costs.

 National Institute on Environmental Health Sciences Climate Change and Human Health Program